-One thing that many visitors to the Czech Republic are taken aback by is the amount of prostitution that can be found in the country – a problem that has only been exacerbated by the arrival of a free market economy.
-This also goes hand in hand with the problem of human trafficking, which is still a very real issue in the country.
-In the Czech Republic prostitution is not illegal, but unlike other countries there are not even any regulations governing it, such as mandatory health checks.
+Many visitors to the Czech Republic are taken aback by the amount of prostitution that can be found in the country – a problem that has only been exacerbated by the arrival of a free market economy.
+This also goes hand in hand with human trafficking, which is still a very real issue in the country.
+In the Czech Republic, prostitution is not illegal, but unlike other countries, there are no regulations governing it, such as mandatory health checks.

 Prostitution in Prague

-Prostitution is a thriving trade here and Prague has, in fact, acquired quite a name across Europe as a centre for sleaze.
-Although the cost of sexual encounters is more compared with other East European countries like Lithuania, Poland, Romania or Latvia, the beauty of the Czech women appeals to certain sections of the sex tourist market.
-Particular roads in Prague are effectively miniature red light zones, with whore houses tucked away underneath the pretence of a legal ‘massage parlour’ or sex shop and street hookers are mostly unchallenged by law enforcement.
+Prostitution is a thriving trade here, and Prague has, in fact, acquired quite a name across Europe as a centre for sleaze.
+Although the cost of sexual encounters is more than that of other East European countries like Lithuania, Poland, Romania or Latvia, the beauty of the Czech women appeals to certain sections of the sex tourist market.
+Particular roads in Prague are effectively miniature red-light zones.
+With whore houses tucked away underneath the pretence of a legal ‘massage parlour’ or sex shop and street hookers are mostly unchallenged by law enforcement.
 A favourite stomping ground for Prostitutes is Wenceslas Square and the surrounding streets.
-Co-incidentally, the high-roads entering into Czech from Germany’s borders are main red light areas as well, and it is an interesting spectacle to see: mini-skirted women waiting on the guards rails in broad daylight, making a wage off German men passing the borders for a couple of hours!
-A new trend has recently formed where the sex trade is gradually moving away from the streets into private flats where sex is offered and Escort Agencies also cover a lot of prostitution.
+Co-incidentally, the high-roads entering into Czech from Germany’s borders are main red light areas as well, and it is an interesting spectacle to see: mini-skirted women waiting on the guards’ rails in broad daylight, making a wage off German men passing the borders for a couple of hours!
+A new trend has recently formed where the sex trade is gradually moving away from the streets into private flats where sex is offered, and Escort Agencies also cover a lot of prostitution.

 Border Towns – Highway Prostitution